SiliconLabs/peripheral_examples/series2/iadc/iadc_single_oversampling/readme.txt

 IADC interrupts on conversion completion wake the MCU into EM0, where the IADC interrupt handler converts the result to a voltage before going back into EM2.
-The IADC sampling rate is 77 ksps with an oversampling rate of 32, 4.8 ksps with an oversampling rate of 32*16 = 512, and the IADC reads GPIO pin PC05 as input.
+The IADC sampling rate is 77 ksps with an oversampling rate of 32, 4.8 ksps with an oversampling rate of 32*16 = 512, and the IADC reads GPIO pin PA05 as input.
-The PRS peripheral will output a pulse on LED0 whenever the IADC finishes one single conversion.
+The PRS peripheral will output a pulse on a GPIO pin whenever the IADC finishes one single conversion.

 Note: For EFR32xG21 radio devices, library function calls to CMU_ClockEnable() have no effect as oscillators are automatically turned on/off based on demand